 - Whole grain crackers

-If your budget can’t cover providing snacks for your university staff, instead give them the option to bring their own and provide refrigerators for them to store it.
+If your budget can’t cover providing snacks for your university staff, instead give them the option to bring their own and provide refrigerators for them to store them.
 Create a separate space both indoors and outdoors where staff can take a break and eat before getting back to the task at hand.

-Discourage Reactive Behavior
+Discourage Reactive Behaviour

 The flood of emails and phone calls can seem never-ending, especially in universities where staff must address students, faculty, and alumni alike.
 It may seem productive to respond to emails and phone calls right away, but all that really does is put out fires and neglect the tasks that actually need to be done.
 Encourage your staff to be more efficient with their day by setting aside a certain time to respond to emails and phone calls.